Mini-ECDIS

 Background

-The full-blown ECDIS Standards can be inappropriate for non-SOLAS vessels because of lack of space, power supply and cost considerations.
-The Sea Fish Industry Authority, in partnership with the Maritime and Coastguard Agency (MCA) and the United Kingdom Hydrographic Office (UKHO, is leading an initiative in developing a performance standard for a physically smaller ECDIS to be known as Mini-ECDIS.
+The full-blown ECDIS Standards can be inappropriate for smaller non-SOLAS vessels because of lack of space, electrical power and cost considerations.
+In 2002, The Sea Fish Industry Authority, in partnership with the Maritime and Coastguard Agency (MCA) and the United Kingdom Hydrographic Office (UKHO, led an initiative in developing a performance standard for a physically smaller ECDIS to be known as Mini-ECDIS.

 Purpose

-Acting as Seafish project consultants, Dr Steve Taylor of Geomatix Ltd said "Because of the large size and cost of a standard ECDIS, the use of non-approved ECS systems has proliferated.
-However, such non-approved systems do not satisfy the UK regulatory requirements for navigation.
-Mini-ECDIS is smaller and cheaper than the full-size ECDIS and fills the gap."
+External Seafish project consultant, Dr Steve Taylor of Geomatix Ltd said "Because of the large size, complexity and cost of a ECDIS navigation system, the use of non-approved electronic chart systems has proliferated, especially on smaller vessels such as fishing vessels.
+However, these electronic chart systems known as ECS, do not satisfy the UK regulatory requirements for navigation.
+Mini-ECDIS is smaller and cheaper than the full-blown ECDIS and yet it meets the UK regulatory requirements for navigation, so it fills this gap in the market."

 Approval